Nashville-Public-Library/talklib/README.md

 [Skip to Examples](#examples)

+*THIS README IS INTENDED TO ASSIST TL STAFF IN INSTALLING AND USING THIS PACKAGE*

 Use this module to process the following types of shows/segments:
 - Shows and segments we receive via RSS feed
     - Shows such as New York Times, Wall Street Journal,  etc.